Optimization tab

 By selecting this option you choose to override the standard compression level used when compressing data with the Tight encoding.
 You can manually select the wanted compression level by entering a number between 0 and 9.
 Level 0 means no compression.
 Level 1 uses a minimum of CPU performance and achieves weak compression ratios, while level 9 offers best compression but is slow in terms of CPU consumption on the server side.
 Use high levels with very slow network connections, and low levels when working over high-speed network connections.
 This applies to the Tight encoding only!

 By selecting this option you choose to override the standard JPEG compression quality of color-rich parts of the screen.
 JPEG is a “lossy” compression method for images that helps the Tight encoding to significantly reduce the size of the image data.
-The drawback is that the resulting image, depending of selected compression ratio, can be blurred and grainy.
-You can manually select the wanted image quality by entering a number between 0 and 9.
+The drawback is that the resulting image, depending on the selected compression ratio, can be blurred and grainy.
+You can manually select the image quality by entering a number between 0 and 9.
 Quality level 0 gives bad image quality but very impressive compression ratios, while level 9 offers very good image quality at lower compression ratios.
 Note that the Tight encoder uses JPEG to encode only those screen areas that look suitable for lossy compression, so quality level 0 does not always mean unacceptable image quality.

 This block of choices selects the number of colors to be used for the graphic data sent from the server to the client.
 The setting has four levels, Full, Medium, Low and Very low.
 The default and normal is to use the Full setting.
 Selecting a lower number of colors will highly affect the resulting image to the worse, but may also speed up the transfer significantly when using slow network connections.

-In this context, Full means the number of colors supported by the clients graphics hardware.
+In this context, Full means the number of colors supported by the client’s graphics hardware.

 This choice selects whether or not to use SSH compression for all the data sent between ThinLinc server and client.
 This is normally not used since an extra compression step, above a compressing graphic encoding normally doesn’t help making it smaller, only use more CPU performance.
 There can still be occasions where this is worth trying though.
-It is possible that this can help speeding up printing or other exports over slow connections.
+It is possible that this can help speed up printing or other exports over slow connections.